JBL Tune 520BT Headphones Review

 No

 Their four-button control scheme is decent.
-All but two of the buttons have distinctly different feeling shapes so that you can differentiate them for the most part.
-However, while they're clicky, so you can sense when you've input a command, the buttons feel a bit loose and shift around in the housings.
-They chime if you minimize or max out the volume, and a voice prompts you during pairing mode, but there aren't any other sound indicators.
+All but two of the buttons have distinctly different shapes, allowing you to differentiate them for the most part.
+However, while they're clicky, allowing you to sense when you've input a command, the buttons feel a bit loose and shift around in their housings.
+They chime when you minimize or maximize the volume, and a voice prompts you during pairing mode, but there are no other sound indicators.

 '+' button: